mellobacon/mellobacon/README.md

 - 🌎 I am from the USA (enter eagles, burgers, fireworks, and other American things here🤠)

-- 👩‍🎓 I am currently a university student, sophmore (or second year in uni for you international peeps xd)
+- 👩‍🎓 I am currently a university student, sophomore (or second year in uni for you international peeps xd)

-- 🎓 I’m currently learning Java, C# Electron, and JavaScript.
+- 🎓 I’m currently learning Java, C#, Electron, and JavaScript.

 - 🔥 I’m currently working on [MadLad](https://github.com/mellobacon/maf), a compiler and soon to be esolang.